Cavite: Roads

 Cavite's total road network comprises roughly 1973 km.
 Of these, the 407.7 km national roads are mostly paved with concrete or asphalt and are relatively in good condition with some portions in need of rehabilitation.
 Provincial roads stretches to an approximate total length of 335.1 km.
 Most of these roads are concrete, some are paved with asphalt and the rest remain gravel roads.
 Majority of the municipal/city roads are paved with concrete, while barangay roads consist of 46.7% concrete and asphalt roads and 53.3% earth and gravel roads.

 There are three main highways traversing the province: Aguinaldo Highway runs in a general north–south direction which includes the Tagaytay–Nasugbu Highway segment in the south; the Governor's Drive runs in a general east–west direction; the Antero Soriano Highway runs within the coastal towns on the northwest.
 The existing road length computed in terms of road density with respect to population at the standard of 2.4 km per 1,000 population has a deficit of 3532.71 km.

-In 1985, the Cavite Expressway (CAVITEx) was opened, which lessened the heavy volume of vehicles on Aguinaldo Highway in Bacoor.
+In 1985, the tolled Cavite Expressway (CAVITEX) was opened, which lessened the heavy volume of vehicles on Aguinaldo Highway in Bacoor.
 This project decreased the traffic congestion in Aguinaldo Highway in Bacoor, so travel time from Imus to Baclaran/Pasay is lessened to only one hour.

 In 2013, the Kaybiang Tunnel, the country's longest underground highway tunnel at 300 m was opened along the Ternate–Nasugbu Road piercing through Mt.
 Pico De Loro's north ridge, and shortens the travel time from Manila to the western coves of Cavite and Nasugbu, Batangas.